On momentum operators given by Killing vectors whose integral curves are geodesics: IV. Applications

 This operator is symmetric on any compact set $M\subset S^1$, with $f=\text{const.}$ on the boundary.
-It has been mentioned in \cite{GP04} that in quantum mechanics on a circle with standard commutation relation for $\varphi$ and $p_\varphi$, the uncertainty relation cannot be stronger than $\sigma_p\sigma_\varphi\geq 0$, where $\sigma_\varphi$ and $\sigma_p$ are the standard deviation of position and momentum.
+In \cite{GP04}, it is reported that, in quantum mechanics on a circle with standard commutation relation for $\varphi$ and $p_\varphi$, the uncertainty relation cannot be stronger than $\sigma_p\sigma_\varphi\geq 0$, where $\sigma_\varphi$ and $\sigma_p$ are the standard deviations of position and momentum.
 Indeed, this inequality is not informative at all, since a product of two nonnegative values cannot be negative.
-Alternatively, we refer to the approach in \cite{TS09}, which is not affected by difficulties arising in defining a proper measure of position uncertainty on manifolds mentioned in \cite{T04}.
+Alternatively, one is referred to the approach in \cite{TS09}, which is not affected by difficulties arising in defining a proper measure of position uncertainty on manifolds mentioned in \cite{T04}.
 By applying the substitution $r=\rho\,\varphi$, which corresponds to the arc-length on $S^1$, the uncertainty principle of \cite{TS09} is given by

-where $\Delta r$ is the measure (length) of a compact domain on $S^1$. \\
+where $\Delta r$ is the measure (length) of a compact domain on $S^1$.

-{\bf 3-sphere} The 3-sphere of radius ${R>0}$ can be understood as the three-dimensional hypersurface in the four-dimensional Euclidean space.
-This can naturally be described by standard spherical coordinates of $\mathbb{R}^4$, given by \cite{GP09}: